yellowbedletter/bismuth-hn-status/README.md

 <img width="442" alt="Screenshot 2021-03-12 at 16 56 04" src="https://user-images.githubusercontent.com/46287411/110965951-0c7e6180-8355-11eb-8503-36fdc31feae5.png">

+Runs well using Python3.7.
 Just make sure you have Selenium installed, as well as Chromedriver on the right path.
 Then set the variable 'the_one' to your HN's IP address and you're good to go.

-Been using it for about two years in combination with Automator on MacOS for scheduled checks.
+Could definitely be optimised/cleaned quite a bit, but been using it fine for about two years in combination with Automator on MacOS for scheduled checks.

-Runs well using Python3.7, but can probably be optimised quite a bit.

 ## About Bismuth
 Bismuth is a decentralised transaction platform with optional turing complete public & private smart contracts.